Updated: 12th November @ 3:36pm (UTC)

 - The first chunk blown out will always provide the largest return to players

 Successfully dislodging a deposit will shoot out a small number of chunks to be collected.
-This can be collectible as per surface chunks, but in this case the health value will determine the percentage of the particular material in the chunk, the higher the health, the better the quality of the material that can be collected.
+This can be collectable as per surface chunks, but in this case the health value will determine the percentage of the particular material in the chunk, the higher the health, the better the quality of the material that can be collected.

-Deposit type: deep core
+Deposit type: Deep Core

 The final deposit type is the deep core deposit, this is the rarest and largest form of deposit and is actually more of a cluster of deposits rather than a single instance.
 It requires players to crack open the asteroid to reach.
 To do this, Seismic Charge Warheads are required to break it without destroying the deposit inside.
+Below is a brief snippet of video showing the in-game explosion of an asteroid.

 - This asteroid type will look like a normal asteroid